What is 5G?

 4G is an IP based network system which integrates different 4G technologies (OFDM, MC-CDMA, LAS-CDMA, etc..)
 What this integration means for you, the user, is that you have the freedom of movement.
 You’re able to access several radio access interfaces with uninterrupted handoffs.
 That way you can watch your cat videos without pause, even while on the move.

 The future portrayed in movies almost always has amazing tech — flying cars, holograms, robots, the list goes on.
 But all this technology isn’t possible without the mobile network capacity or speed to support it.
 That's where 5G comes in, Now, I’m not saying 5G will make all these things possible, but it is most definitely a push towards a more connected future, which is a step in the right direction.

 The main differentiator between 4G and 5G is capacity and latency.
-These features aren’t just what separate the two technologies, they’re the reason we need 5G.
-I’ll expand on that in a little bit, but first let's continue as to how these technologies differ.
+These features aren’t just what separates the two technologies, they’re the reason we need 5G.
+I’ll expand on that in a little bit, but first, let's continue as to how these technologies differ.